Panjiri (Panjeeri)

 Once the ghee is hot, add 1 and ½ tablespoon of edible gum (gond) to the pan and roast it until it’s puffed up on medium heat.
 Keep stirring continuously.

-Add 2 tablespoon foxnuts (makhana) to the same pan and roast until crisp on medium heat.
-Keep stirring continuously.
-Once done, remove it in the same large bowl in which we took the puffed gond.
+Add 2 tablespoon fox nuts (makhana) to the same pan and roast until crisp on medium heat, stirring continuously.
+Once done, remove them to the same large bowl where we took the puffed gond.

-Add another 1 teaspoon of ghee to the same pan and roast
+Add another 1 teaspoon of ghee and the following ingredients to the same pan.

 - 5-6 whole almonds